Most employees spend less than half their time at work being genuinely productive. For the business owner, this is frustrating and expensive.

 - Stop offering advice at this stage.

-6.4 Once full competence is achieved, the trust placed in the employee by management is a major motivational force.
+Once full competence is achieved, trust is a major motivational force

 - Skilled employees may enjoy accepting devolved responsibilities, but you must still be there if problems need to be discussed.